Mediablaster® Cabinets

 • Hardness of the Abrasive: measured on the Mohs Scale or Mineral Scale for Hardness (this is the standard measure for most abrasives)

 • Hardness of the Part Being Blasted: Part hardness can be related to how hard or easy a part can be dented or scratched.
-Many recycles rates are based on a Cold Roll Steel Part hardness meaning that aluminum will have a higher abrasive recycle rate and heat treated steel a shorter recycle rate.
+Many recycles rates are based on a Cold Roll Steel Part hardness meaning that aluminum will have a higher abrasive recycle rate and heat-treated steel a shorter recycle rate.

-• Type of Abrasive Delivery: when using direct pressure using a pressure pot or siphon delivery using a two hose injector gun, both produce very different abrasive speeds at the same blasting pressure and affect how many times the abrasive can be reused.
+• Type of Abrasive Delivery: when using direct pressure using a pressure pot or siphon delivery using a two-hose injector gun, both produce very different abrasive speeds at the same blasting pressure and affect how many times the abrasive can be reused.
 At 80 psi using siphon delivery, beads will bounce off the part.
 Using direct pressure delivery at 80 psi will turn the beads into dust by exceeding maximum impact velocity.
 Many people don’t understand pressure delivery doubles the abrasive velocity at any specific pressure.

-• Blasting pressure used is very different between direct pressure and siphon delivery.
+• The blasting pressure used is very different between direct pressure and siphon delivery.
 At 80 psi using siphon delivery, beads will bounce off the part.
 Using direct pressure delivery at 80 psi will turn the beads into dust by exceeding maximum impact velocity.
 Many people don’t understand pressure delivery doubles the abrasive velocity at any specific pressure.

 • Starting size of the Abrasive: Mused, measured in mesh or grit size, larger abrasives recycle more times and can be used longer as they wear to a finer size.